ChrisSantosLang/redscience/docs/source/usecases.rst

    identify an essential member of that team using its Members tab.
 #.
 Clone the team to create a new contender, and slightly modify one
-   dimension of the personality of the cloned essential member (e.g. make the clone less extreme)
+   dimension of the personality of the cloned essential member (e.g. make the clone less extreme).
 #.
-Copy the parent’s training schedule to the clone and execute the training
-#.
 Run an olympic tournament which includes both the current champion and
    its modified clone.
-Does the modified clone outperform its parent, or does the parent turn the extreme personality of that team-member into a strength?
+Does the modified clone outperform its parent, or does the parent make the extreme personality of that team-member into a strength?

 Note that the most comprehensive olympics will include cooperative games